As a web designer, a lot of small business owners ask me advice on how to start a website for their business.

 Plus, you don’t have to pay rent, utilities, employees, etc… sounds good?

-Or… your offline business is doing great but you want to reach more local people to win over competitors.
+Or… your offline business is doing great but you want to reach more local people to win over the competition.
 You can use your website to show up in local Google results!
 This way people will know that your business offers what they need.

 Trust me when I tell you that: as a young person, I’m more likely to look for what’s “near me” with my phone than ask someone local.